The Best Healthcare & Wearable Technology Devices for the Elderly

 The Omron Healthcare Avail TENS Unit can be placed on various body locations where some pain is experienced.
 In addition to being well reviewed, this product is from a very large, international, Japanese company, with a significant U.S. presence.

-This traditional home blood sugar testing kit and seems to be considered among the best, considering both price and accuracy.
-However, another class of device, continuous glucose monitoring (CGM) systems are becoming the preferred solution and beginning to integrate with smartphone apps instead of special purpose devices to capture, store and communicate the continuous readings.
-Medicare coverage of smartphone-connected CGM devices was announced June 13, 2018, and should increase the adoption of this class of device.
+However, another class of device, continuous glucose monitoring (CGM) systems are becoming the preferred solution.
+They are beginning to integrate with smartphone apps instead of special-purpose devices to capture, store and communicate the continuous readings.
+Medicare coverage of smartphone-connected CGM devices was announced on June 13, 2018, and should increase the adoption of this class of device.

-CGM systems and other approaches aim to reduce or eliminate, the main negative aspects of older technology.
-These include blood sampling (finger pricks), real-time data and trends with alarms, and the ability to immediately determine the impact of foods on your blood sugar.
+Negative aspects include blood sampling (finger pricks), real-time data and trends with alarms, and the ability to immediately determine the impact of foods on your blood sugar.
 There is also the option of being able to remotely monitor the user’s data.
 And some integrate with insulin pumps.
-The pictured system does not (yet?) integrate with smartphone apps, but another leading competitor’s system does.
-Both require a prescription.
-There are a number of innovative technologies under development, including a partnership between a leading CGM manufacturer and the Alphabet (aka Google) medical technology operation, promising significant improvements.

 Cognitive Conditions – Dementia, Alzheimer’s Disease

 There is a broad spectrum of memory-related conditions.
 Some of the devices referred to above regarding depression are touted as helping memory (and other brain-related conditions).
 The product shown is helpful for seniors that have a tendency to wander off.